The Museum of Drugs is a Registered Charity (1181946) in the UK and an internationally renowned authority on the history of substance use.

-The Museum of Drugs is an internationally renowned leading authority on the history of substance use.
-With a growing collection of artifacts, which describe the historical context of human relations with psychoactive substance, the Museum acts a a resource to academics, researchers, writers, students, the television and film industry and the wider public.
-In addition, we have supported the promotion of a range of media and resources, and provided presentations and lectures on the subject of substance use history and legislation.
+The Museum acts as a resource to academics, researchers, writers, students, the television and film industry, and the general public.
+In addition, the Museum has supported the promotion of a range of film and book projects, delivered training on current drugs policy within the context of a historical narrative, and provided presentations and lectures on the subject of substance use history and legislation.

-The Museum of Drugs, Company Number 09248082, was established in 2008 by the following founding members, in order to explore the hidden history of human relationships with psychoactive substances:
+The Museum of Drugs, was established in 2008 by the following founding members.

 Ben Curran - Curator